mickahouan/obsidian-mcp-server/README.md

 # Build the project (compile TS to JS in dist/ and make executable)
 npm run build

-# Watch for changes and recompile automatically (if nodemon/similar is configured)
+# Format code using Prettier
-# npm run watch # (Add this script to package.json if needed)
+npm run format

 # Test the server locally using stdio transport
 npm start